Aerial Cables |Corning

 All-Dielectric Self-Supporting (ADSS)

-Completely metal-free design with fiber counts from 12 to 288 fibers, suitable for deployment near high-voltage power lines in long spans.
-These cables can be installed in short spans between aerial poles without a separate messenger upon which to attach the optical cable.
-Also available in mid and long-length spans.
+Completely metal-free design with fiber counts from 12 to 144 fibers, suitable for deployment near high-voltage power lines.
+These cables can be installed outdoors between aerial poles without a separate messenger upon which to attach the optical cable.

 Specification Sheet >